-These election apps are here to help you make sense of your long, complicated ballot
+These election tools are here to help you make sense of your long, complicated ballot

-If you’re in a voting booth on November 6 staring at your ballot and realize you don’t know anything about the candidates running for comptroller–or what a comptroller is–an app can help.
+If you’re in a voting booth on November 6 staring at your ballot and realize you don’t know anything about the candidates running for comptroller–or what a comptroller is–some tools can help.

-One app, BallotReady, was born out of the last midterm election.
+One website, BallotReady, was born out of the last midterm election.
 “I knew who I was going to vote for at the top of the ballot, but I also knew my ballot was going to be long and there were offices that I didn’t really know what they did, like a water reclamation commissioner,” says Alex Niemczewski, now CEO of BallotReady.
 She pulled together information for herself, and realized that a similar tool could be broadly useful.
 Everyone she spoke with, she says, told her that they’d occasionally guessed on a candidate in the past, or left a space blank, because they didn’t have enough information.

-The app, now available nationally, shows who has endorsed candidates and gives details about their position on issues.
+The site, now available nationally, shows who has endorsed candidates and gives details about their position on issues.
 Though because it pulls from their own websites, it sometimes leaves out issues the candidates would rather avoid: Martha McSally, running for senator in Arizona, for instance doesn’t have a health care section on the app, despite her vote to repeal Obamacare–a vote she’s now trying to run away from.

 For referendums, like California’s often complexly worded propositions, they show what a yes or no vote means.
 “Often measures are written in a way that is hard to understand, and sometimes they’re written in a way that’s deceptive purposefully,” Niemczewski says.

-Note: This article has been updated to reflect the fact that BallotReady is a website, not an app.